 SASP Student Research Forum

 The Student Research Forum (SRF) is held annually in conjunction with the APA Convention.
-The SRF provides opportunities for prospective and current school psychology students to learn from and network with colleagues in the field.
-Activities for the 2017 Student Research Forum include a keynote address, student digital poster presentations, and wonderful opportunities for professional networking.
+The SRF provides opportunities for prospective and current school psychology students to learn from and network with colleagues in the field and present their research.
+Traditionally, the Student Research Forum includes a keynote address, student poster presentations, and fruitful opportunities for professional networking.

 Submissions should reflect original empirical research or theoretical arguments, have clear applications/implications for the practice of (or training in) school psychology, and have not been previously presented at other conferences.

 Depending on the format, accepted proposals will be presented either virtually or in person.
-Either presentation format allows presenters to display their research in a digital format, allowing attendees to view and engage in discussions about the author’s work.
+Either presentation format allows presenters to display their research and engage in discussions about the author’s work.
 Sessions generally range from 30-45 minutes in length.
 SASP will send detailed instructions to assist presenters in preparing materials in the required format for those with accepted proposals.

-- Presenters will be notified by e-mail regarding proposal acceptance by June 9, 2017.
+Presenters will be notified by email regarding proposal acceptance by April 30th of each year.